Danik2343/SerenityOS-Images-NoPorts/README.md

 vmWare version may not boot, use VirtualBox version instead.

+# How to use
+1. Fork this repository
+2. Start Workflow in Actions Tab
+3. Wait for Builded SerenityOS images (VirtualBox and vmWare)
+4. Enjoy!

  Now Serenity builds will be built automatically.
  It is planned to add automatic checking for updates to the official Serenity repository.